 Click on Map Rewards to define new tier-specific reward prices.
 Click Add mapping for the reward whose price in points you would like to edit.
 As a result, customers from different tiers will need to use a different number of points to get the same reward.

 The mapping changes how many points are needed to obtain a reward.
-The mapping can be based on multiplying the default points value as defined in the reward or it can be redefined as a fixed, custom number of points that overrides the default points set for the reward.
-You also have an option to disable a reward for a particular tier by choosing Not available.
-This way you can define rewards to be available only in specific tiers.
-New reward prices that are changed through mapping will be executed only for members in the particular tier.
+The mapping can be based on multiplying the default points value as defined in the reward, or it can be redefined as a fixed, custom number of points that overrides the default points set for the reward.
+You also have the option to turn off a reward for a particular tier by choosing Not available.
+This way, you can define rewards as available only in specific tiers.
+New reward prices changed through mapping will be executed only for members in the particular tier.
 You can view the metadata assigned to the reward by clicking on the icon under Metadata.

 When tiers are ready, go to the next step to set up automatic notifications.

-Notifications are optional, automatic messages sent from Voucherify to the end-customers or 3rd party applications.
+Notifications are optional; automatic messages are sent from Voucherify to the end customers or 3rd party applications.
 There are three types of loyalty notifications that you can set up in the Campaign Manager.

 - Send loyalty program code (digital loyalty card) (1) – notifications will send a message with a unique loyalty card every time you publish (assign) a new card to a customer.
-There are many ways of publishing cards to your customers, you can learn about them in this short guide and choose the right method for you.
+There are many ways of publishing cards to your customers; you can learn about them in this short guide and choose the proper method.

 - Loyalty points gained (2) – notification is sent automatically to customers once they get new loyalty points.

-- Reward redeemed (3) – customers redeeming their reward triggers the message.
-You can notify about updated loyalty score, send coupon code, inform about reward details.
+- Reward redeemed (3) – customers redeeming their reward trigger the messages.
+You can notify about updated loyalty scores, send coupon codes, and inform about reward details.

-Choose which notification you'd like to set up (1,2,3) and configure the message.
+Choose which notification you want to set up (1,2,3) and configure the message.
 If you collect marketing permissions from your customers, you can add the required ones to deliver messages.
-By default, marketing consent verification is disabled for loyalty notifications.
+By default, marketing consent verification is turned off for loyalty notifications.

 Choose a message channel by enabling its settings.

 Then, configure the message details and design the template.
 If you need help with that, visit our Distribution Guide.
-Note that you can use more than one channel in each notifications setup.
+Note that you can use more than one channel in each notification setup.

-Using emails or text messages, you can include the following loyalty variables into the message template:
+Using emails or text messages, you can include the following loyalty variables in the message template: